 MCMC simulation itself arose in the early 1950s when physicists modeled the intense energies and high particle dimensions involved in the design of thermonuclear bombs.
-These simulations ran on the MANIAC and other early computers [18].
-Many refer to this algorithm as the Metropolis algorithm or the Metropolis-Hastings algorithm after Hastings' modification to it in 1970 [15].
-The original 1953 paper [18] computed thermal averages for 224 hard spheres that collided in the plane.
+These simulations ran on the MANIAC and other early computers 29 .
+Many refer to this algorithm as the Metropolis algorithm or the Metropolis-Hastings algorithm after Hastings' modification to it in 1970 19 .
+The original 1953 paper 29 computed thermal averages for 224 hard spheres that collided in the plane.
 Its high-dimensional state space was \mathbb{R}^{448} .
 So even standard random-sample Monte Carlo techniques were not feasible.
-The name "simulated annealing" has also become common since Kirkpatrick's work on spin glasses and very large scale integration (VLSI) optimization in 1983 for MCMC that uses a cooling schedule [19].
+The name "simulated annealing" has also become common since Kirkpatrick's work on spin glasses and VLSI optimization in 1983 for MCMC that uses a cooling schedule 22 .

-The noisy MCMC (N-MCMC) algorithm below resembles but differs from our earlier "stochastic resonance" work on using noise to speed up stochastic convergence.
-We showed earlier how adding noise to a Markov chain's state density can speed convergence to the chain's equilibrium probability density π if we know π in advance [20].
+The Noisy MCMC (N-MCMC) algorithm below resembles but differs from our earlier "stochastic resonance" work on using noise to speed up stochastic convergence.
+We showed earlier how adding noise to a Markov chain's state density can speed convergence to the chain's equilibrium probability density π if we know π in advance14.
 The noise did not add to the state.
 Nor was it part of the MCMC framework that solves the inverse problem of starting with π and finding a Markov chain that leads to it.

-The noisy expectation-maximization (NEM) algorithm did show on average how to boost each iteration of the EM algorithm [21,22] as the estimator climbs to the top of the nearest hill on a likelihood surface [23,24].
-This noise result also showed how to speed up the popular backpropagation algorithm in neural networks because we also showed that the backpropagation gradient-descent algorithm is a special case of the generalized EM algorithm [25,26].
-The same NEM algorithm boosts the popular Baum-Welch method for training hidden-Markov models in speech recognition and elsewhere [27].
-It boosts the k-means-clustering algorithm found in pattern recognition and big data [28].
-It also boosts recurrent backpropagation in machine learning [29].
+The Noisy Expectation-Maximization (NEM) algorithm did show on average how to boost each iteration of the EM algorithm^{10,12} as the estimator climbs to the top of the nearest hill on a likelihood surface^{38,39}.
+This noise result also showed how to speed up the popular backpropagation algorithm in neural networks because we also showed that the backpropagation gradient-descent algorithm is a special case of the generalized EM algorithm^{3,5}.
+The same NEM algorithm boosts the popular Baum-Welch method for training hidden-Markov models in speech recognition and elsewhere4.
+It boosts the k-means-clustering algorithm found in pattern recognition and big data37.
+It also boosts recurrent backpropgation in machine learning1.